tdwg/website/conferences/2024/submissions/posters/index.md

 ### Poster Viewing

 Posters for SPNHC-TDWG 2024 will be virtual; i.e., submitted and viewed as PDFs.
 All posters will be available in the Oxford Abstracts Poster Gallery for online viewing by registered participants (both in-person and virtual).
-We are also planning to rent some large flat screen monitors (TVs) for displaying posters on site from Tuesday through Thursday.
+We are renting four large flat screen monitors (TVs) for displaying posters on site from Tuesday through Thursday.
 (More about on-site display below.)
 If you chose to [contribute an extended abstract](/conferences/2024/biss-extended-abstract-call/) to *Biodiversity Information Science and Standards*, your poster will be uploaded to your published abstract in BISS (i.e., [https://biss.pensoft.net/collection/438/](https://biss.pensoft.net/collection/438/)), and your abstract will have a link to your video, if you submit one.

 **NOTE:** There is no space to display physical posters at the venue. **Do not bring a physical poster.**

 ### Uploading content

-You will receive a link via separate email for uploading your poster **as a PDF**, and optionally an accompanying video (MP4), to TDWG's Google Drive.
+You will receive a link via separate email for uploading your poster **as a PDF**, and optionally an accompanying video (MP4), to TDWG's Google Drive. **Please sign in to Google** before clicking the link to upload your poster or video.
+Your Google account can use any email (gmail not necessary).
 If you missed this email, please request the link from [okinawa2024@spnhc.org](mailto:okinawa2024@spnhc.org).  **Please upload a solid version by 19 August.** See also [How to update your file without changing the URL or file name](#tip-update-file)

 ***Do not include content that you do not [have permission](https://www.tdwg.org/about/terms-of-use/) to share publicly.*** By uploading your poster and/or video to the conference platform or folders, you are agreeing to allow SPNHC and TDWG to post it in locations where  it can be viewed at first by registered participants, but within a few months by the public at large, without restriction.
 Again, if you chose to [submit an extended abstract](/conferences/2024/biss-extended-abstract-call/) to *Biodiversity Information Science and Standards*, your poster will be attached to your abstract, and if you submit a video, it will be published on the SPNHC and/or TDWG YouTube channel.